farukbulbul/stock_price_indicator/capstone_project_proposal.md

 Since this prediction is a regression problem we can define supervised machine learning algorithms to predict adjusted close price at the end of the day.
 We can use supervised machine learning techniques to gather trend information of previous 5-10 days and use that trend to predict next day's adjusted close price.
 Once the predictor is trained it can be used to predict for various requested dates.

-I am planning to implement a bunch of supervised machine learning algorithms like Logistic Regression, SVM, RVM, Deep Forest etc. and compare success of the models with the evaluation metrics RMSE as specified below.
+I am planning to implement a bunch of supervised machine learning algorithms like SVM and LSTM and compare success of the models with the evaluation metrics RMSE as specified below.

 ### Benchmark Model

-The requested dates' adjusted close price, namely the actual data we are trying to predict can be used as a benchmark to check the performance of the solution with RMSE which is discussed below.
+We can use Linear Regression algorithm as a benchmark for our solutions to compare with.
+This simple machine learning model could be used to determine whether we achieved a better estimation or not.

 ### Evaluation Metrics
 I would like to use RMSE(root mean squared error) for evaluation metrics.